DavidOrchard/twitterSearchFeed/README.md

 * npm install -g git://github.com/jsdoc3/jsdoc.git

 ## Valiant attempts
-I made a valiant multi-hour attempt to use Backbone.localStorage (https://github.com/jeromegn/Backbone.localStorage) but the model/collections just weren't getting stored/read properly.
-It looks like the collections models are all being stuffed inside the first model's attributes when stored.
-The todo example only shows saving a model, not sync a collection.
-I also tried saving each model as I unshifted it onto the collection, to no avail.

 Couldn't split casperjs tests into multiple files per https://gist.github.com/n1k0/3813361.
 The waitFor doesn't wait in file like: var x = require('casper').selectXPath;